Search

 SYMPTOMS of VASCULITIS

-Symptoms of Vasculitis: At the July 2024 check-in, patients with PAN scored their symptoms of vasculitis similar to the Network.
-30% of patients with PAN reported no symptoms at all over the past 28 days compared to 24% in the VPPRN community.
+Symptoms of Vasculitis: Compared with the overall VPPRN community, patients with PAN reported more vasculitis symptoms.
+At the January 2026 check-in, 15% of patients with PAN reported no symptoms over the past 28 days, compared with 23% of participants across the Network.

 Patients with PAN